 14. Pack Out Everything

 Abel Tasman is a "pack it in, pack it out" park.
 No rubbish bins on the track.
 No exceptions.
 The weka will try to steal your rubbish — and everything else.
-These birds are shameless thieves.
-I watched one drag an entire bag of trail mix out of someone's tent.
+These birds are shameless thieves, fully capable of dragging an entire bag of trail mix out of a tent.

 15. Cell Service Is Spotty